Sir Ron Young

 Paula is a former Police superintendent, and now a Canterbury-based director and safety professional.
 She holds a number of board positions including deputy chair of WorkSafe NZ, the Transport Accident Investigation Commission and the Social Workers Registration Board.
 Paula was recognised in the 2012 New Years honours for services to the police and the community.
 Appointed: 2014

-Alistair was the Board’s founding manager in 2002 and spent two decades in the role.
+Alistair was the Board’s founding manager and spent two decades in the role before being appointed a member himself.
 He is a public servant with 49 years’ service across courts, social development, and corrections.
 Appointed: 2019

 Wai is a former captain and coach of the Silver Ferns.
 She is also a former secondary school teacher, with public service employment and governance experience in New Zealand and the UK.
 Appointed: 2016